Our Charism in a word: Hope

 As the Blessed Mother, in full and humble surrender to our Lord’s choosing, proclaimed herself to be the handmaid of the Lord, so we, her daughters by grace, wish to imitate Mary’s ‘Yes’ in being Messengers of Hope, bringing the life-giving message of God’s healing, forgiving love and mercy to every soul.

 ONE VERY HOLY DAY, about 2,000 years ago, an Infant was brought to the Temple in Jerusalem, held by His Mother, Mary, who, together with her husband, Joseph, had come, according to the Law of Moses, to offer Him to God.
 In the Temple that day was a righteous, devout Jew named Simeon.
-It had been revealed to Simeon by the Holy Spirit that he would not see death before he had seen the Lord’s Messiah, the consolation–the hope–of Israel.
-Seeing Mary and Joseph with the Child, the very One for whom Simeon waited, Simeon took the Infant in his arms and praised God in these immortal words, recorded for all time in the Gospel of St. Luke (2:29-32):
+It had been revealed to Simeon by the Holy Spirit that he would not see death before he had seen the Lord’s Messiah, the consolation–the hope–of Israel and our hope.
+Seeing Mary and Joseph with the Child, the very One for whom all Israel waited, Simeon took the Infant in his arms and praised God in these immortal words, recorded for all time in the Gospel of St. Luke:

 Now dismiss Thy servant, O Lord, in peace, according to Thy word: